Skip to Main Content Skip to Footer Toggle Navigation Menu

 CONFIDENTIALITY

-Information secured for the purpose of extending, maintaining, or retracting an offer of employment will be confidentially maintained by the Employment Services department.
-For the purpose of making decisions, report contents or portions of the content may be shared with appropriate individuals who have a legitimate business need to know as determined by the Director, Employment Services.
+This information is secured for the purpose of extending, maintaining, or retracting an offer of employment, and is maintained in confidential files by the Employment Services department.
+For the purpose of making decisions, report contents or portions of the contents may be shared with appropriate individuals who have a legitimate business need to know as determined by the Director of Human Resources.

 BACKGROUND CHECK SCOPE